-OCS progress as of March 6, 2023:
+OCS progress as of April 16, 2023:

-- 57 poles remain to be installed in Segments 1 and 2 out of the 2585 required. - 466,547 linear feet (LF) of wire remains of the 1,511,870 LF required. - The anticipated completion date for construction and component testing of the OCS system has improved and is now October 25, 2023. - Removal of metallic materials at the CEMOF and grounding of installed service equipment is in progress. - Sections of the installed OCS located near the south end of Segment 4 have been temporarily removed to facilitate the replacement of the Guadalupe River railroad bridge.
+- 17 poles remain to be installed in Segments 1 and 2 out of the 2585 required. - 276,314 linear feet (LF) of contact wire and feeder wire remains of the 1,511,870 LF required.
+An additional 251,586 LF of messenger wire and static also remains to be installed. - The anticipated completion date for construction and component testing of the OCS system remains October 25, 2023. - Removal of metallic materials at the CEMOF and grounding of installed service equipment continues. - Sections of the installed OCS located near the south end of Segment 4 have been temporarily removed to facilitate the replacement of the Guadalupe River railroad bridge.
 Replacement of the bridge is a Caltrain capital project and the required in-water work must occur within a specified environmental window.
 Testing of the southernmost OCS and TPS in Segment 4 was expected to be complete before removal of the OCS was required; however, due to the unsuccessful short-circuit tests, that will now occur after the OCS is restored in September 2023.
 A revised test plan for Segment 4 was developed to address this new situation; and was returned to SONO on March 30, 2023.